-New Zealand has become legendary in recent times thanks to its abundance of nature, breathtaking scenery and unusual wildlife, unlike anywhere else.
-Situated at the “end of the earth” at the bottom of the South Pacific Ocean, this modern-day “Middle Earth” offers a great variety of experiences for both nature lovers and tourists alike!
+The New Zealand Nature Travel Guide has been created as a result of the country becoming legendary in recent times as an ecotourism destination.
+Thanks to its abundance of nature, breathtaking scenery and unusual wildlife, unlike anywhere else, this modern-day “Middle Earth” situated at the bottom of the South Pacific Ocean offers a great variety of experiences for both nature lovers and tourists alike!

-Also known by its original Maori name “Aotearoa“, The Land of the Long White Cloud is these days a top destination and has become increasingly on-the-radar and well-known to eco-travelers thanks to the incredible variety of beautiful sights, exhilarating experiences, as well as an amazing culture and the very friendly, welcoming and positive attitude of its people, commonly referred to as “Kiwis”.
+Also known by its original Maori name “Aotearoa“, The Land of the Long White Cloud is increasingly on-the-radar and well-known to travelers thanks to its plethora of beautiful sights, range of exhilarating activities, as well as a fascinating native culture.
+Not to mention, the very friendly, welcoming and positive attitude of its people, commonly referred to as “Kiwis”.

 This incredible little country holds a special place in my heart as I was born and grew up here!
 As a result, I love to play the role of travel guide by sharing tips and recommendations to all those who visit these far-flung shores or those wanting to find out more about all the amazing things it has on offer, especially its natural wonders and eco travel options.